jessepav/lacygoill-wiki-backup/admin/soft_hard_link.md

     $ ln -s file slink
     $ rm file
     $ cat slink
-    cat: slink: No such file or directory~
+    cat: slink: No such file or directory˜

 #
 # What happens to a hard link, if I rename or move the original file?